LuisValentim1/IES_Projeto_93989_94521_93168_89034/README.md

 Although everyone shall still work as a core developer instead of focusing solely on their assigned role.

 <img src="https://i.imgur.com/YftU0q9.png" >

 ## How to run the project

-The deployment is made in a simple way with a docker script.
+- The deployment is really simple
   While on the main folder (the one with docker-compose)

 - Windows:
 './deploy-windows.sh'